ByIvo/github-org-pr-listing/README.md

 # github-org-pr-listing
-List all closed pull requests from a given Github Organization and users(authors).
+List all closed pull requests from a given Github Organization and users(authors/commenter).

-**Important:** It'll only count closed and merged Pull Requests.
+**Important:** It'll only count closed and merged in Pull Requests list

 # Running